MAC-AutoML/Awesome-Efficient-LLM/README.md

 # Awesome-Efficient-Large-Models

-A curated list of papers on compression and acceleration of Large Language Models (LLMs) and Multimodal Large Language Models (MLLMs).
+A list of awesome papers on compression and acceleration of Large Language Models (LLMs) and Multimodal Large Language Models (MLLMs).

 ---